Mash707/OpenCV-Image-Filtering/README.md

  * Median Blur
  * Filter2D

- The program requires 2 header files `imgproc.hpp` for using the filters and `highgui.hpp` for displaying images and we store the path of our test image.
+ The program requires 2 header files `imgproc.hpp` for using the filters and `highgui.hpp` for displaying images.
 ### 1. Gaussian blur
 The function convolves the source image with the specified Gaussian kernel.